xinyu-hou/xinyu-hou.github.io/content/authors/xinyu-hou/_index.md

 highlight_name: true
 ---

-Yuelin Zhong is an immunology research assistant at Boston Children's Hospital.
-She earned her Bachelor's degree from University of Virginia.
-Major in Biology (B.A) & Statistics (Biostatistics Concentration).
-Minor in Psychology.
-Her interests include research immunology, big data, and innovative biotechnolgies.
+Xinyu Hou is currently pursuing a Master’s degree in Computer Science at Northeastern University in Boston, MA.
+She earned her Bachelor's degree from University of Virginia, double majoring in Psychology and Computer Science.

+She is passionate about software engineering, machine learning, and cloud computing.
+She has research experience in both Psychology and Computer Science.
+She is a highly motivated, collaborative, and detail-oriented person who is always interested in learning new stuff and can quickly adapt to different environments.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.